NikithaUdeshana/ratesapi/README.md

 # Rates API

 Rates API is used to retrieve average rates for each day on a route between port codes *origin* and *destination*.
-It will return an empty value (JSON null) for days on which there are less than 3 prices in total.
-Both the origin, destination params accept either port codes or region slugs.
-Therefore it is possible to query for average prices per day between geographic groups of ports.

 ## Setup